d-led/cucumber-cpp-premake/README.md

 building
 --------

+- Boost 1.47+ is a prerequisite, but the makefiles are prepared for Boost 1.53
 - Prepare makefiles using `premake4 _target_`.
 Check premake4 documentation on targets or just run your copy of `premake4` without parameters.
 - Build
 - If Build fails, check the configuration in `premake4.lua` and make it Build :)